andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 The demo of the tutorial is at: https://s3.amazonaws.com/test-videos-samples/index.html

 # Step 1
-Encode the video in DASH and HLS, create a JSON object to hold the extra metadata.
+Encode the MP4 video in DASH and HLS containers, create a JSON object to hold the extra metadata.

 ### 1.1 Separate video and audio tracks: